scipy/scipy/doc/source/tutorial/stats/sampling.rst

   return :math:`X = F^{-1}(U)`.
-As closed form solutions for the inverse are rarely available, one usually needs to rely on approximations of the inverse (e.g. :class:`~scipy.special.ndtri`, :class:`scipy.special.stdtrit`).
-In general, the implementation of special functions are quite slow compared to the inversion methods in UNU.RAN.
+As closed form solutions for the inverse are rarely available, one usually needs to rely on approximations of the inverse (e.g. :class:`~scipy.special.ndtri`, :class:`~scipy.special.stdtrit`).
+In general, the implementation of special functions is quite slow compared to the inversion methods in UNU.RAN.
 * The Rejection Method: The rejection method, often called acceptance-rejection method, has been suggested by John von Neumann in 1951 [1]_.
 It involves computing an upper bound to the PDF (also called the